MetPX/sarracenia/doc/design/design.rst

 Specifying the use of a protocol alone may be insufficient to provide enough information for data exchange and interoperability.
-For example when exchanging data via FTP, a number of choices need to be made above and beyond the protocol.
+For example when exchanging data via FTP, a number of choices need to be made above and beyond the basic protocol.

  - authenticated or anonymous use?
  - how to signal that a file transfer has completed (permission bits? suffix? prefix?)